S.O.S. Corales : launch of the first participatory marine conservation project of the Mediterranean sea

 Coral Guardian: a model of participatory marine conservation that works and gives hope for the preservation of coral ecosystems

-Working actively since 2012 for the protection of coral reefs, it is in 2015 that Coral Guardian launches its pilot project of participatory marine conservation in Indonesia, around the island of Hatamin, near the famous Komodo National Park.
+Working actively since 2012 for the protection of coral reefs, it is in 2015 that we launch our pilot project of participatory marine conservation in Indonesia, around the island of Hatamin, near the famous Komodo National Park.
 Since then, a governmental marine protected area has now been created, more than 40 000 corals have been transplanted and a return of about 30 times more fish has been observed.
-This real success, both environmentally and socially, has been possible thanks to the involvement of local communities in the restoration of their coral ecosystem on which they depend for their livelihood, and the the international community’s participation through the “Adopt a Coral” program, allowing everyone in the world to take action and contribute to the preservation of the ocean.
+This real success, both environmentally and socially, has been possible thanks to the involvement of local communities in the restoration of their coral ecosystem on which they depend for their livelihood, and the the international community’s participation through our “Adopt a Coral” program, allowing everyone in the world to take action and contribute to the preservation of the ocean.

-Coral Guardian now wishes to pass on its knowledge and thus accompany other project leaders and organizations in the development of a project to protect and restore coral ecosystems around the world.
+We now wish to pass on our knowledge and thus accompany other project leaders and organizations in the development of a project to protect and restore coral ecosystems around the world.

-Based on its experience in Indonesia and in response to the climate emergency, Coral Guardian launched a training program in 2019, called the Blue Center, which enables any project leader or organization to benefit from theoretical, practical or financial support to launch a participatory marine conservation project.
+Based on our experience in Indonesia and in response to the climate emergency, we launched a training program in 2019, called the Blue Center, which enables any project leader or organization to benefit from theoretical, practical or financial support to launch a participatory marine conservation project.

-Several candidates have expressed their wish to be supported by Coral Guardian in the implementation of their project.
+Several candidates have expressed their wish to be supported by our organization in the implementation of their project.
 The S.O.S.
-Corales project was thus selected and is now part of the Blue Center program.
+Corales project was thus selected and is now part of our Blue Center program.

-Coral Guardian is currently looking for financial partners committed to this new project.
-The NGO remains open to any other project leader interested in joining the Blue Center.
+We’re currently looking for financial partners committed to this new project, and we remain open to any other project leader interested in joining the Blue Center.

 For further information : https://www.coralguardian.org/en/spain/